specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 ### "VS30063: You are not authorized to access" error when using SpecSync with Personal Access Tokens (PAT)

+**Solution:** Please check if the PAT is not expired and has all necessary permissions that are required to manage Test Cases and Test Suites.
+The required authorization scopes are listed on the [Azure DevOps authentication options](../features/general-features/tfs-authentication-options.md#authorization-scopes-required-for-personal-access-tokens) page.

+### "GSSAPI operation failed with error - Unspecified GSS failure.
+Minor code may provide more information (SPNEGO cannot find mechanisms to negotiate)" error when using SpecSync with Personal Access Tokens (PAT)

-**Solution:** Please check if the PAT has all necessary permissions that are required to manage Test Cases and Test Suites.
-The required authorizeation scopes are listed on the [Azure DevOps authentication options](../features/general-features/tfs-authentication-options.md#authorization-scopes-required-for-personal-access-tokens) page.
+**Solution:** Please check if the PAT is not expired and has all necessary permissions that are required to manage Test Cases and Test Suites.
+The required authorization scopes are listed on the [Azure DevOps authentication options](../features/general-features/tfs-authentication-options.md#authorization-scopes-required-for-personal-access-tokens) page.

 ### Invalid build ID detected when publish-test-result command is invoked from a CI/CD pipeline